luarvic/click2approve/README.md

 ### Relational Database

-SQL Server stores user accounts, approval requests, approval tasks, file metadata, and other application data required by the API.
+SQL Server stores user accounts, workflow requests, tasks, file metadata, and other application data required by the API.

 ## License and Trademark